 To do a good job, the equipment will cost several hundred dollars, and then you have the haz waste to dispose at a very high cost.

 You can do an internet search and find all kinds of ways people have tried to do garage anodizing. some have good luck (so they say) and others have terrible luck.
 The main problems, is you need a controllable power source.
-A 12 volt battery charger simply will not do as good a job as something that you can ramp up to 15 volts and has enough amperage to not blow it up on the initial surge and has the amperage to get the part anodizing rapidly enough that you can raise the power to the final voltage in a matter of about 3 minutes.
+A 12 volt battery charger [linked by editor to product info at Amazon] simply will not do as good a job as something that you can ramp up to 15 volts and has enough amperage to not blow it up on the initial surge and has the amperage to get the part anodizing rapidly enough that you can raise the power to the final voltage in a matter of about 3 minutes.

 Next, it generates a lot of heat.
 Decorative anodizing needs a constant temperature of about 72 °F, so you need some method of regulating the temperature.
 No, you cannot put ice cubes in the tank.

 The dye step requires a given concentration, temperature and pH.
-Rit Dye [linked by editor to product info at Create For Less] may work in some cases, but do not expect a permanent color.
+Rit Dye [linked by editor to product info at Amazon] may work in some cases, but do not expect a permanent color.

 Boiling DI water is a decent seal, but a nickel acetate seal is more permanent.